 We are excited to have a lovely, safe outdoor space for programs and events starting in late May 2023.
 Visitors to the library are welcome to sit for a while to read, knit, eat, or just people-watch.
 We are planning to hold programs outside on pleasant, warm days.
 Tara’s Garden enhances our Downtown area, too.

-The entire Garden project has been supported by donations.
-Tara’s husband set up a GoFundMe account to help the Library Director process many small donations – he expected to raise $1,000.
+The Garden project was supported entirely by donations.
+Tara’s husband set up a GoFundMe account to help the Library Director process many individual donations – he expected to raise $1,000.
 That amount was quickly surpassed!
 Family, friends, and strangers donated $28,000.
 That’s a lot!
 Nevertheless, an “urban” pocket garden is much more expensive to install than most people expect!
-The Garden is ADA compliant and built to commercial building code standards.
+Tara’s Garden is ADA compliant and built to commercial building code standards.
 That means architects, surveyors, permits, and more.
-The Friends of the Library group pledged $10,000 to help us pay for the installation.
+The Friends of the Library generously pledged $10,000 to help us pay for the installation.

-Still to come: We will add seating and small tables made of recycled plastics in the Spring of 2023.
+Still to come: We will add seating and small tables made of recycled plastics in June of 2023.
 Shade sails for sunny afternoons will have to wait until the Spring/Summer of 2024.

 To make a donation to the Tara Erney Garden Fund follow this link to donate online: https://bit.ly/Tara-Erney-Fund